- Start planning early for what you'll do later in life.

 Carstensen: Extending our work lives would benefit us in a few ways.
 Under the current model, people retire and watch their nest egg go down for 30 years.
 That makes people nervous, even if it's a big nest egg.
 But if you keep a toe in the workforce, you can spend more comfortably because you still have some income, and you're better protected against inflation, because wages tend to rise.
 There's a lot of comfort and security in knowing you have some money still coming in.

 Work is also good for us psychologically.
 It's good for people to wake up in the morning and know there's a place that needs them.
 And increasingly we're learning that engagement is good for cognition.
 Brains benefit from learning, from stimulation, from engaging, from doing new things.
 A lot of studies have shown that retirement corresponds with a drop in cognitive functioning.

-At the Center on Longevity we did a study where we looked at cognitive functioning in people who retire full time, retire and then come back to work, or continue to work.
+At the Center on Longevity we did a study where we looked at cognitive functioning in people who work full time, retire, and then come back to work, or continue to work.
 The study showed that people who continue to work have better cognitive performance than people who retire.
-In other words, it doesn’t look like retirement is good for your mind.
+In other words, it doesn't look like retirement is good for your mind.